Ed, Edd n Eddy's Big Picture Show: Plot

-Three friends named Ed, Edd and Eddy (collectively known as "the Eds") anxiously flee their devastated cul-de-sac after their most recent money-making scheme had backfired heavily and severely injured their neighbors Jonny, Kevin, Nazz and Rolf, who plot to retaliate violently.
+"The Eds"—Ed, Edd (also called "Double D") and Eddy—anxiously flee their devastated cul-de-sac after their most recent money-making scheme backfires heavily and severely injures their neighbors Jonny, Kevin, Nazz and Rolf, who plot to retaliate violently.
 After narrowly escaping, Eddy recommends seeking protection from his unnamed elder brother.
-Since Eddy does not actually know where he lives, Edd (or Double D) tries to piece together Eddy's inconsistent facts about him to determine a location.
+Since Eddy does not actually know where he lives, Edd tries to piece together Eddy's inconsistent facts about him to determine a location.
 To find the Eds, Jonny takes his wooden board Plank with him on a city bus, Rolf rides on his pig Wilfred, and Nazz joins Kevin to travel via Kevin's prized bicycle.
 While Jimmy and Sarah, Ed's younger sister, were not involved or affected by the scheme, they decide to have a picnic while watching their retaliation.
 On the way over, they run into the Kanker Sisters; Lee, Marie and May.
 Upon learning about the other children's intent from them, the Kankers set out to save the Eds while taking the duo hostage.

 Meanwhile, the Eds are left to wander aimlessly under Eddy's direction.
 In a cow pasture, Edd profiles Eddy's brother and reasons that given his con artistry, he would likely be found at a place involving pranks.
 Ed uses one of his decade-old comic books to suggest visiting the Lemon Brook Gag Factory.
 Upon arriving, they discover that it has been out of business ever since and Edd finds no clues in the office.
 Meanwhile, Wilfred, fed up with Rolf's abrasive attitude towards him, attacks his owner in a frenzy and abandons him.

 After leaving the factory, Eddy claims his brother was once a whaler, so Edd deduces he must live by the sea.
 They build a boat and ride on it over a river to find him.
 The river ends in a swamp, where the boat is destroyed.
 Ed and Eddy then prank Edd into believing that they sank to their demises in quicksand.
 Enraged, Edd berates Eddy for the prank and his scamming before deciding to return home.
 As Ed laments over their damaged friendship, Eddy is initially enraged by this, but soon breaks down crying and accepts responsibility for their predicament, prompting Edd to forgive him as the Eds continue their adventure.